 TIME ZONES IN SOUTHERN AFRICA

-Namibia - One hour ahead in winter time (from the 1st Sunday in April to the 1st Sunday in September) and two hours ahead in summer time (from the 1st Sunday in September to the 1st Sunday in April)
+Namibia - GMT + 1 in winter time (from the 1st Sunday in April to the 1st Sunday in September) and GMT + 2 in summer time (from the 1st Sunday in September to the 1st Sunday in April)

 WEATHER IN SOUTHERN AFRICA

-South Africa is surrounded by sea on three sides of the country, which keeps warm temperatures throughout the year.
+South Africa is surrounded by sea on three sides of the country, which keeps temperatures warm throughout the year.
 It is also a relatively dry country, with an average annual rainfall of approximately 464mm.
-While Botswana, Zimbabwe and Namibia don’t have as much costal exposure, you’ll find the climate is similar across all four countries.
+While Botswana, Zimbabwe and Namibia don’t have as much coastal exposure, you’ll find the climate is similar across all four countries.

 The Cape Coast in South Africa enjoys a Mediterranean type climate with winter rainfall (June-August).
 The KwaZulu-Natal coast, Mpumalanga and Limpopo Province are subtropical.